Toyota bZ4X review

 How it copes with people and clutter

-The bZ4X is a similar size to the Toyota RAV4 so it shouldn’t come as a surprise that there's plenty of space in the front – even if you tick the box for the optional panoramic sunroof.
+The Toyota bZ4X is a similar size to the Toyota RAV4 so it shouldn’t come as a surprise that there's plenty of space in the front.
+That's the case even if you tick the box for the optional panoramic sunroof.

-There's plenty of storage, too, including a large cubby under the centre armrest, a lidded tray for your phone behind the gear selector, an open tray underneath the 'floating' centre console and door bins each capable of holding two large bottles of drink.
-That's a good thing because, unusually, the bZ4X doesn't have a glovebox.
+There's plenty of storage, including a large cubby under the centre armrest, a lidded tray for your phone behind the gear selector, an open tray under the "floating" centre console and door bins capable of holding two large bottles of drink.
+Unusually, the bZ4X doesn't have a glovebox.

 Rear leg room is frankly ridiculous – and in a good way.
 Due to the bZ4X’s long wheelbase (the distance between the front and rear wheels), you’ll have loads of knee room, even if you're tall and are sitting behind someone similarly lofty.
-Mind you, the same can be said of the Kia EV6 and the Hyundai Ioniq 5
+Mind you, the same can be said of the Hyundai Ioniq 5 and Kia EV6.

 Buying & owning